Amado Boudou: Trial and conviction

 The vice president faced accusations of influence peddling in 2012 regarding contracts awarded by the Economy Ministry to Ciccone Printing for the supply of 100 peso bills, license plates, and other government issues.
 The controversy arose following statements made by the ex-wife of Ciccone executive Alejandro Vanderbroele to the effect that Boudou was his silent partner in the firm.
 It was alleged that César Guido Forcieri, who had previously worked under Boudou, had made the connection between the two men.
-Pursuant to prosecutor Carlos Rívolo's request and following news that the Puerto Madero condominium rented by Boudou was owned by a friend of Vanderbroele who had, moreover, borrowed funds from Boudou, Judge Daniel Rafecas ordered the residence searched for proof of business associations between Vanderbroele and the vice president; a receipt for one month of homeowner association dues owed by the condominium's owner, Fabián Carosso, and paid instead by Vanderbroele was located in the search on 4 April.
+Pursuant to prosecutor Carlos Rívolo's request and following news that the Puerto Madero condominium rented by Boudou was owned by a friend of Vanderbroele who had, moreover, borrowed funds from Boudou, Judge Daniel Rafecas ordered the residence searched for proof of business associations between Vanderbroele and the vice president; a receipt for one month of homeowner association dues owed by the condominium's owner, Fabián Carosso, and paid instead by Vanderbroele, was located in the search on 4 April.

 Following an August 2013 judicial ruling ordering prosecutors to provide evidence of wrongdoing, and their subsequent failure to do so, on 11 September a Federal Court granted a motion by Boudou's attorneys that would allow them to file for a dismissal of charges.
 He was, however, indicted on passive bribery and influence peddling charges by Judge Ariel Lijo on 27 June 2014; Boudou appealed the indictment on 10 July, alleging malicious prosecution.
 Boudou is also being investigated for several other offenses and/or crimes, and is a defendant in a total of ten cases in the Federal Courts.

 On 3 November 2017, Boudou was arrested on charges of money laundering and racketeering, during the ongoing trial.
-The case was ended in August 2018, and he was sentenced to five years and ten months.
+The case concluded in August 2018 with him sentenced to five years and ten months.
 He has also been banned for life from holding public office.
 Nicolás Ciccone, former owner of Ciccone Printing, was also sentenced to four years and six months.
-He is jailed at a prison in Ezeiza, alongside other inmates also convicted for corruption cases during the Kirchner government, such as José López and Lázaro Báez.
+He is jailed at a prison in Ezeiza, alongside other inmates also convicted in corruption cases during the Kirchner government, such as José López and Lázaro Báez.

 Boudou claims that he is a victim of political persecution.
-He said that the "alleged bribe has no basis or link to the evidence because it didn’t exist."
+He has said that the "alleged bribe has no basis or link to the evidence because it didn’t exist."

 This seems to be supported by the latest developments in the Marcelo D'Alessio case being investigated by the Federal Judge of Dolores Alejo Ramos Padilla.
 D'Alessio was allegedly part of an espionage gang with members of the AFI (Federal Intelligence Agency), the Judicial Branch and Journalists that forged false penal cases against members and allies of the former Argentinian government as part of a Lawfare campaign.
 The attorneys of Núñez Carmona, who was accused along with Boudou, asked Judge Ramos Padilla to investigate if the testimony of Vandenbroele was indeed prepared by members of the AFI and the Ministry of Security.